manmohanverma1234/gray_to_binary_code/README.md

 # gray_to_binary_code

+The reflected binary code or Gray code is an ordering of the binary numeral system such that two successive values differ in only one bit (binary digit).
+For conversion of binary number into a Gray code number, following rules are applied.

 Gray to binary conversion :

 The Most Significant Bit (MSB) of the binary code is always equal to the MSB of the given gray code.